Popular Software Development Pricing Models: Choose the Right One for Your Project

 • Multiple revisions are needed.
 In case you have a clear picture of the solution you want to get at the end of the project but not the most defined idea of how to get there, the hybrid pricing model may be the answer to your struggles.
 It allows you to review the state of the project multiple times along its course and make necessary changes.

 • There is a limited time frame.
 Like fixed price projects, the fixed price + model works best with short-term projects with a fixed deadline.
-A project lasting for two or three months is where the stakeholders can experience all the benefits of having a set deadline but flexible requirements and a flexible (to a degree) budget.
+A project lasting for two or three months is where the stakeholders can experience all the benefits of having a set deadline but flexible requirements and flexible (to a degree) budget.

 Challenges